How To Feed A Loon

 • 1 large avocado peeled, pitted, and roughly chopped

-• 2 tbsp orange juice juice from 1 large orange
+• 2 tablespoon orange juice juice from 1 large orange

 • corn tortilla chips for serving